snowplow-incubator/snowplow-micro-examples/README.md

  - "schema" : matches by schema
  - "values" : matches by the data of an unstructured event
  - "contexts" : matches by contexts
- - "parameters" matches by parameters
+ - "parameters" matches by the event's fields
 It will return the events that have all those properties.
 As shown in the examples above, you do not have to use all the properties, and the command works accordingly.